prayer0/biitstrap/README.md

 **Video Preview:** https://youtu.be/Ygv1BCiWdGA

 ### **Important note:** This is incomplete version.
-For better understanding and instructions, Please refer this bugfixed version (https://github.com/prayer0/biitstrap-messenger) which has been slightly changed after the hackathon.
+For better understanding and instructions, please refer this bugfixed version (https://github.com/prayer0/biitstrap-messenger) which has been slightly changed after the hackathon.

 ## Requirements